wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2016-6-24 - Fixed python timing code for multiprocessing.
+Reported CPU efficiencies are now valid for python code.
+Version bump to 0.1.13.
 * 2016-6-23 - job_stream now processes work in a depth-first fashion rather
   than breadth-first.
 The utility of this change is for progress bars; no functionality should be altered as an effect of this change.